-2) no program factors are scored higher than 3.
+2) no program factor is scored greater than 2.

-A Program Influence/Program Components consistency check may also be triggered by the following conditions being met:
+A Program Influence/Program Components consistency check is also triggered by the following conditions being met:

-1) The Program Influence Score is less than 30; and
+1) The number of points allocated to the program (supporting calculation of the Program Influence Score) is less than 30; and

-2) any program factors are scored higher than 7.
-In this instance, the highest-scored program factors with a score of greater than 7 will be referenced in the consistency check question.
+2) at least one program factor is scored greater than 7.
+In this instance, the highest-scored program factor(s) with a score of greater than 7 will be referenced in the consistency check question.

 Program Components/No Program Consistency Check

-A Program Components/No Program consistency check may be triggered by the following conditions being met:
+A Program Components/No Program consistency check is triggered by the following conditions being met: